-As I commented previously, my first novel was also my first experience trying to create a fantasy world from the ground up.
+As I commented in the previous installment of this series, my first novel was also my first experience trying to create a fantasy world from the ground up.
 With Tolkien as my only model, I waded hip deep into Scottish history and Auld English linguistics to come up with character, clan, place and object names for my fantasy trilogy, The Mer Cycle.
-(Of course, it’s available from Book View Cafe, IBooks, Amazon, and Barnes&Noble).

 Here’s what I learned: whatever names I use, it pays to simplify their spelling wherever possible.